 Hachimantai Cat Skiing (Hachimantai Cat Tours) is a new and still virtually secret Japanese powder stash gem on Mount Chausu in Iwate Prefecture.
 Owner/guides father and son team Ikuo ‘Boss’ Kuragane and Junya Kuragane are both back country ski legends.

-The cat office base building sits behind an intake for Japan’s first thermal power facility built back in 1952.
+The cat office base building is in front of the Matsuo-Hachimantai Geothermal Power Plant.
 If you get lost look for the plume of steam!

 Not that you will get lost.
 Boss and Jun are excellent guides, great skiers, and pretty funny guys to boot.
 They have enough English to get by, and run an excellent local lodge – Lodge Clubman – as well.
 It’s a good option to stay at, from JPY 7,000 with breakfast – check more on the link here – and includes a back country gear store.
 The boys are local reps for a bunch of leading brands, like Rossignol, Dynastar, Lange and Arc’teryx.